intel/libipt/doc/howto_libipt.md

 For example, if tracing is disabled at the synchronization point, the IP will be suppressed.
 In this case, it is very likely that a tracing enabled event is signaled.
-You will also get events for initializing the decoder state after synchronizing onto the PT stream.
+You will also get events for initializing the decoder state after synchronizing onto the Intel PT packet stream.
 For example, paging or execution mode events.

 See the `enum pt_event_type` and `struct pt_event` in the intel-pt.h header for details on possible events.
 This document does not give an example of event